larryjin/msteams-docs/msteams-platform/concepts/connectors.md

 ### Integrating the configuration experience

-In Teams, your users can complete the entire webhook configuration experience without having to leave the Teams client.
+Your users will complete the entire webhook configuration experience without having to leave the Teams client.
 To achieve this experience, Teams will embed your configuration page directly within an iframe.
 The sequence of operations is as follows:
 1. The user clicks on your connector to begin the configuration process.
 2. Teams will load your configuration experience in line.
 3. The user interacts with your web experience to complete the configuration.